-Thank you for an incredible 10 year anniversary celebration at of the Understanding Risk Community!
-With 6200+ registrants, we have seen the extraordinary interest and quality of content produced by the UR Community, proving that virtual events can be even more inclusive and still keep the engagement and fun of in-person events.
-The UR2020 interactive event platform and agenda will be up for 90 days and videos of recorded Community Sessions are being added regularly, so keep checking back for content.
+Thank you for an incredible 10 year anniversary celebration of the Understanding Risk Community!
+With 2,645 participants accessing content through March 2021, we have seen the extraordinary interest and quality of content produced by the UR Community, proving that virtual events can be even more inclusive and still keep the engagement and fun of in-person events.
+Check out the post-event report for more details.
+All session recordings are now available: Main Event Sessions, Community Sessions by title, Community Sessions by topic, HOT Summit.
 Make sure you subscribe to the UR newsletter, follow us on Twitter, and join the LinkedIn group for more from this passionate community who strives to create a more resilient world.

 The Understanding Risk (UR) Global Forum is a biennial conference that convenes experts and practitioners from all around the world to showcase the best practices and latest innovations in the field of disaster risk identification as well as to facilitate non-traditional interactions and partnerships.

 AI/machine learning | Art | Cities | Data, including earth observation data | Data visualization | Decision-making | Early warning systems | Emerging technologies, including Internet of Things, drones, quantum computing | Fragility, conflict and violence settings | Inclusivity | Infrastructure | Nature-based solutions | Risk assessment | Risk communication | Risk finance | Stakeholder collaboration | Transport | User-centered design | Youth and young professionals